remix-run/remix/docs/tutorials/jokes.md

 <docs-info>

-If you're planning on using StackBlitz, you can skip this first part, we've got a StackBlitz project already set up for you [here](TODO: fill this in)
+If you're planning on using CodeSandbox, you can use [the Basic example](https://codesandbox.io/s/github/remix-run/remix/tree/main/examples/basic) to get started.

 </docs-info>